vitorassis/interio/README.md

 ### drawLine(int, int, int, int, char) : void

-It draws a line, if horizontal param is 1, it will be vertical.
+It draws a line, if vertical param is 1, it will be vertical.

 Receives:
 ```
 int start
 int finish
 int coordinate
-int horizontal default 0
+int vertical default 0
 char border default '*'
 ```
 Returns: